ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 ## System requirements
 {: #opsmgmt-vrops-requirements}

-The analytics cluster consists of one master node, one master replica node, and two data nodes to enable scaling out and high availability.
+The analytics cluster consists of one Primary Node, one Primary Replica Node, and two data nodes to enable scaling out and high availability.
 Additional data nodes are added to scale up.
 The analytics cluster can scale to a maximum of eight medium-sized nodes.

 | Attribute | Specification |
 |---|---|
 | vCPU | 8 |
 | Memory | 32 GB |
 | Disk (thick provisioned) | 254 GB |
 {: caption="Table 1.
-Operations Manager Master/Replica Node system settings" caption-side="bottom"}
+Operations Manager Primary/Replica Node system settings" caption-side="bottom"}
 {: summary="This table has row and column headers.
-The row headers identify the attribute of the master ro replica node.
-The column headers indentify the specification of the attribute.
+The row headers identify the attribute of the primary replica node.
+The column headers identify the specification of the attribute.
 To find the specification of an attribute, navigate to the row, and then find the value in the specification column."}
 {: #table1}
-{: tab-title="Master/Replica Node system settings"}
+{: tab-title="Primary/Replica Node system settings"}
 {: tab-group="System settings"}
 {: class="comparison-tab-table"}
 {: row-headers}